We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Keep in mind there are vast differences in benefits insurers provide.
+Keep in mind that insurance companies have vast differences in the benefits they provide.
 You’ll need to review your plan carefully to understand both what is covered and what you’ll have to pay out of pocket.

 It’s possible you will likely need to contribute out of pocket toward the copay for each session, but be sure to check with your insurance plan before moving forward with counseling.

 How to check your insurance plan for mental health coverage